In general, there are 2 chips that are agreed to be the most game-changing chips in the series:

 What the game doesn't directly tell you is that you can now place Navi Customizer parts outside the main area of the Navicust.
 The condition is that you need at least one square of the program still in the main area, and it will cause bugs (a problem easily remedied with Bug Stop), but proper planning lets you work with nearly double the space of previous fully-expanded Navi Customizers.

 Number Open is a Customizer part that lets you begin each battle with a full 10 chips to select from, just like Number Soul in the previous 2 games.
-With a good folder, you get to easily deploy combos that will destroy the opposition, despite the program taking up a whopping 5x5 space and leaving you with little to no room for other utility programs.
+With a good folder, you get to easily deploy combos that will destroy the opposition, despite the program being a whopping 5x5 block and leaving you with little to no room for other utility programs.

 The Beast Out transformation stands out among all the transformations between the latter 3 games of the series, mainly because the player can still enter Full Synchro while under this transformation, in addition to all the upsides it grants.
 The Silver Bullet combo, detailed all the way at the top of this page, shines even stronger due to the transformation's innate +30 attack to neutral chips and auto-targeting reducing the need to aim.